wdi-sg/gitbook-2018/03-html-css/html-review/readme.md

 ## Forms
 Forms provide the ability for the user to make inputs.
 Right now they have no where to go.

+We don't use forms in unit 1, but we will use form *elements* - inputs.
 Later on we will see how to use them in a client side app.

 In unit 2 we will see the way they were meant to be used.

 One of the most common ways to send data to a server is by using a form.
 A form has two essential attributes, action and method.